 To begin with, I had anorexia during my teenage years.
 Since recovering I have completed a degree in Nutritional Science, and received a diploma in eating disorder counselling.
-I have been counselling for nearly a decade now with an excellent rate of recovery.
+I have been counselling for 20 years now with an excellent rate of recovery.
 Please see the testimonials page.

 My methods involve dealing with the underlying issues of the condition, while working on self-esteem, body image and nutrition, ultimately working towards the goal of recovery.
 My approach is to provide comprehensive support to those who are committed to working towards improvement, which takes place in a relaxed atmosphere, and uses the client's desired pace.
 Together we take baby steps towards the goal.

 At the present time I am accepting new clients for eating disorder counselling and Life Coaching.
 The question to ask is not whether you are suitable for me, rather ask if I am suitable for you.
 What kind of support do you need?
 Is slow and gentle effective for you?
 Are you committed to recovery?
 While my methods have been extremely effective for many, some individuals require something else.
 I encourage you to call or email me - when you're ready to talk, I'll be here to listen.